nuxt-modules/mdc/README.md

 ## Rendering in your Vue project

-The `<MDCRenderer>` component in combination with the `parseMarkdown` utility may also be utilized inside a normal (non-Nuxt) Vue project.
+The `<MDCRenderer>` component in combination with a few exported package utilities may also be utilized inside a normal (non-Nuxt) Vue project.

 To implement in your standard Vue project, follow the instructions below.